MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

         > If you only want to leverage MDM over your end-users' owned devices, shared devices, or kiosk-type devices, setting up an MDM authority is not required.

     -   Configuring tests groups to be used to validate MDM management policies.

+    -   Setting up Conditional access policies

     -   Configuring MDM management policies and services like:

-        -   Application deployment for each supported platform through web links or deep links.
+        -   App deployment for each supported platform through web links, MSI and/or deep links.

-        -   Conditional access policies.

         -   Deployment of e-mail, wireless networks, and VPN profiles if you have an existing certificate authority, Wi-Fi or VPN infrastructure in your organization.